ryantd42/NY-Legislative-Git/2023/S4580A-2023/bill.md

  Introduced  by  Sens.
-COMRIE, BAILEY, BRISPORT, CLEARE, GOUNARDES, JACK- SON, KRUEGER, LIU, MYRIE, RAMOS, SALAZAR, SEPULVEDA -- read twice  and ordered  printed, and when printed to be committed to the Committee on Cities 1
+COMRIE, BAILEY, BRISPORT, CLEARE, GOUNARDES, JACK- SON, KRUEGER, LIU, MYRIE, RAMOS, SALAZAR, SEPULVEDA -- read twice  and ordered  printed, and when printed to be committed to the Committee on Cities 1 -- committee discharged, bill amended, ordered  reprinted  as amended and recommitted to said committee

  AN  ACT  to  amend  the  administrative code of the city of New York, in relation to enacting the "New York city teleworking expansion act"

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Short title.
 This act shall be known and may be cited as the "New York city teleworking expansion act".
   § 2.
 Legislative findings.
 The legislature hereby finds and  declares that  the  health  and safety of the population living in and around the densely populated New York city metropolitan region is a matter of state concern, as is the economic vitality and the effectiveness of mass tran- sit in that region, all of which are threatened by the amount of traffic congestion inside of, and into,  New  York  city,  and  the  overcrowded buses,  subways  and  railroads within the region.
 Traffic congestion is particularly harmful to the mass transit bus systems run by  the  Metro- politan  Transportation  Authority,  creating  delays  and hindering the growth of essential surface mass transportation systems, and the  entire mass  transit  system  suffers  from  severe  overcrowding.
 The negative impact of traffic congestion in New York city on the health, economy and mass transit systems of the downstate region, as well as the  overcrowd- ing  of  the region's mass transit systems, were established at legisla- tive hearings in the spring of 2007, as well as during the hearings  and reports  of  the  legislatively created New York City Traffic Mitigation Commission.
-During these hearings, it was established that a very large number of New York city employees drive to work both from points  within New  York  city  and  without,  that  New  York city lacks a working and adequate telecommuting program for its employees, and that an  effective telecommuting  program  would  significantly  reduce  the number of such
+During these hearings, it was established that a very  large number  of New York city employees drive to work both from points within New York city and without, that  New  York  city  lacks  a  working  and adequate  telecommuting program for its employees, and that an effective telecommuting program would significantly  reduce  the  number  of  such employees  driving  to work.
+Likewise, a telecommuting program for New York city employees would also allow employees who use mass  transit  to

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00503-01-3
+  LBD00503-02-3
- S. 4580  2
+ S. 4580--A  2

- employees driving to work.
-Likewise, a telecommuting  program  for  New York  city  employees would also allow employees who use mass transit to work from home, thereby alleviating  the  current  overcrowding  in  the region's  mass  transit  systems.
+ work  from  home,  thereby  alleviating  the current overcrowding in the region's mass transit systems.
 Such a program  as  established  by  this legislation  would  address the state's concern that the health, safety, economic vitality and mass transit operations of the downstate region be preserved and protected.
   §  3.
 The  administrative  code of the city of New York is amended by